koobcbc/Bookworm-backend/README.md

 | Total | H | 26.5hrs| 23hrs | 23hrs |

 #### MVP
-- Create mongoDB using mongoose
+- Create PostgresDB using Ruby on Rails
-- Use the api created by mongoDB
+- Use the api created by PostgresDB & Google Books & Google Movie
 - Create components
 - Create Functionality for reading, adding, deleting, and updating
-- Allow user to input their selections for order
+- Allow user to record reviews
-- Allow user to navigate to past orders
+- Allow user to view/delete/update their past reviews
 #### PostMVP
 - Additional Styling and animations
-- Allow users to search by their name

 ## Components description
 - Header
-  - Shared component that sits at the top of the page and contains site title/tagline/logo
 - Nav
-  Shared component right below Header, contains links to the components Home, New Order, and Past-Orders
 - Home
-  - Simple landing page with graphic/tagline/eetc.
+- Authentication
+- NewBookReview
-- New Order
+- NewMovieReview
-   - Page with form that allows you to fill out your order.
-Options for names, toppings, cone, bowl,etc.
-- Past Orders
+- MyPage
-   - The past orders will all be stored in the backend.
-This page will render a list of past orders with name and date.
-Clicking on an order will take you to an Order page.
-- Order
+- PastReviews
   - Page that contains all the details of a specifiv past order.
 - About
   - This will be the "Team Page" with photos and descriptions of everyone that worked on the project